Why Do Cancer Treatments Stop Working? Overcoming Treatment Resistance

 Immunotherapies—therapies that help the immune system to fight cancer—have generated robust and durable responses in patients with various types of cancer.
-But, like other therapies, some patients are inherently resistant to immunotherapies and some patients who initially respond to immunotherapy eventually acquire resistance.
+But, like other therapies, immunotherapies don't work some patients and for others, they stop working after initially working.

 Researchers hope that combining immunotherapies with other immunotherapies or with different types of cancer drugs may counteract the development of resistance.
-For example, a team led by Taha Merghoub, Ph.D., and Jedd Wolchok, M.D., Ph.D., of Memorial Sloan Kettering Cancer Center, recently discovered a drug combination that can overcome a form of resistance to immune checkpoint inhibitors in mice that results from the presence of myeloid cells in the tumor microenvironment.
+For example, a team led by Taha Merghoub, Ph.D., and Jedd Wolchok, M.D., Ph.D., of Memorial Sloan Kettering Cancer Center, recently discovered a drug combination that can overcome a form of resistance to immune checkpoint inhibitors in mice that is caused by myeloid cells in the tumor microenvironment.
 While immune checkpoint inhibitors enable T cells to recognize and kill cancer cells, myeloid cells counteract their effect by inactivating T cells.

 The researchers are now testing this combination in an early-stage trial of patients with solid tumors.

 Although different mechanisms of resistance are usually studied separately, there is a consensus among researchers that multiple mechanisms of resistance are likely at play in a single tumor.
 So it's likely that each patient will require a unique approach to overcome drug resistance, said Dr. Figg.